Attendance & Absence

 What are our expectations?

-All children are expected to be in the playground at 8:50 ready to go into class at 8:55.
+We expect all children to be in the playground at 8:50am ready to go into class at 8:53am.

-Any child arriving at school after 8:55 is late and parents are required to give reasons for lateness and to attend meetings with the Home School support Worker, the Executive Headteacher or Head of School if there is persistent lateness.
-In accordance with new Tower Hamlets guidelines, fines can now be issued to families arriving late on any 20 days within one term.
+Any child arriving at school after 8:55am is late and parents are required to give reasons for lateness and to attend meetings with the Home School support Worker, the Executive Headteacher or Head of School if there is persistent lateness.
+In accordance with new Tower Hamlets guidelines, fines will be issued to families arriving late on 15 days within any 5 weeks.

 What do we do to promote good attendance?